cbedwards-dfw/TAMMsupport/README.md

 not provided, for each stock `tamm_compare()` will create a figure of impacts from all fisheries, and a separate plot of impacts from all SUS fisheries.

-Future goals include

-- generalizing to compare N TAMM files (e.g., make sure it works if we only have 2 ocean options, or end up with four).